Azure/deployment-environments/documentation/terraform-private-preview/README.md

   * Ensure the "runner" property is set to "Terraform".

-  * Optionally, your Terraform variables file ([example](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/WebApp/web_app.tf#L18C1-L18C34)) can contain the variable "resource_group_name".
-This will be provided by the system, so you don't need this as a parameter in the manifest.yml file.

   * When configuring your azurerm Terraform provider block, ensure you set the "skip_provider_registration" to true.
 If you don't do this, Terraform will attempt to register tons of providers, which our PET identity usually doesn't have permissions to do.

 ```